ZDroid/XDroid/README.md

 To change range of parsed feed items, edit `n` in `range(1, n)` at L64.

-Don't change L35 and L36 because of they aren't for any command, they are for ping replies.
+Don't change L35 and L36 because of they are for ping replies.

 ## Author